odevices/docs/er-301/behind-panel/rev7/i2c.md

 grand_parent: ER-301
 ---

+{% include tip.html
+content="Since the ER-301 does not ship with i2c cables, you will need to make your own.
+Here is some info on how to DIY your own cables: [DIY i2c cables @ LINES forum](https://llllllll.co/t/diy-i2c-cables/12833?u=odevices)"
+%}

 The first few runs of the ER-301 did not have a dedicated i2c header.
 Instead users would perform a small hardware modification (described here) so that they could use the exposed UART header instead.

 # Connecting the Teletype to the ER-301